sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 ## Happy Testing!

-I haven't said much about Cypress itself, but there already is enough information about it out there to get you started.
+I haven't said much about Cypress itself, there already is enough information about it out there to get you started.
 My take on it: *Cypress makes testing almost actually fun.* ;)

 Take a peak at my implementation on GitHub: